Solar Energy: The Full Picture

 BC Hydro's Site C vs. Proposed Tunkwa Solar

 Site C produces 5,100 GWh/year from 1,100 MW on the Peace River.
-The proposed Tunkwa solar facility at 208 MW nameplate would produce an estimated 137–164 GWh/year — roughly 3% of Site C's output — while converting ~776 hectares of grassland.
+The proposed Tunkwa solar facility at 208 MW nameplate would produce an estimated 137–164 GWh/year — roughly 3% of Site C's output — while converting ~776 hectares of grassland, grazing land, wild horse habitat, and recreational area.

 Key Data Points